 LaSalle Bank called one witness at trial.
 The witness worked for JP Morgan Chase Bank, the servicer for Homeowners' loan.
-He explained that

-Homeowners' loan was part of a pooling and servicing agreement ("PSA") that came into existence in June of 2006.
+He explained that Homeowners' loan was part of a pooling and servicing agreement ("PSA") that came into existence in June of 2006.
 The PSA listed WaMu Acceptance Corporation as the depositor, Washington Mutual Bank as the servicer, and LaSalle Bank National Association as the trustee for the trust.
-Relying on the cut-off date for the trust, the witness testified that Homeowners' loan was transferred into the trust on or around June 29, 2006.
+Relying on servicing records and the closing date for the trust, the witness testified that Homeowners' loan was transferred into the trust on or around June 29, 2006.